Rustls

 It's important for the security of the Internet that we move away from TLS libraries that aren't memory safe.
 It's highly unlikely that we can get the OpenSSL project to move away from C so we need to work on a memory safe alternative and get the Internet's critical software infrastructure to make the switch.

 Fortunately, there is an excellent alternative to OpenSSL for many use cases.
-Rustls is a high-quality TLS implementation written in Rust, a memory safe language.
-We believe Rustls represents the future of TLS implementation on the Internet.
+Rustls is a high-quality and high performance TLS implementation written in Rust, a memory safe language.

 What We've Done